Dark matter as the origin of neutrino mass in the inverse seesaw mechanism: Charged lepton flavour violation and collider searches

-In contrast to the scoto-seesaw mechanism~\cite{Rojas:2018wym}, in the present model the ``heavy'' isosinglet neutrinos can lie at a mass scale accessible to collider experiments.
-Following the suggestion to detect the heavy neutrinos mediating neutrino mass generation in the decays of the Z-boson at LEP~\cite{Dittmar:1989yg} there have been several studies at LEP and the LHC~\cite{Sirunyan:2018mtv}.
-High-Luminosity LHC, as well as proposed experiments such as SHIP~\cite{Anelli:2015pba} may also be able to provide more sensitive search capabilities, etc. However, within the simplest \SM context the heavy neutrino messengers have small production cross section, since they are produced only through mixing with the ordinary neutrinos.
-This poses an experimental challenge.
-One should mention, however, that in the presence of new gauge boson portals the production cross section can be higher, for example through the Drell-Yan mechanism at the LHC~\cite{Das:2012ii,Deppisch:2013cya}.
-In fact the LHC could reveal large rates for \lfv processes at high energies, even if the ``classic'' low energy probes give negative results.
+Another such feature is that the ``heavy'' isosinglet neutrinos can lie at a mass scale accessible to collider experiments.
+In fact it has been suggested that these heavy neutrinos mediating neutrino mass generation could show up in the decays of the Z-boson at LEP~\cite{Dittmar:1989yg}.
+Although, within the simplest \SM context, the heavy neutrino messengers have small production cross section, since they are produced only through mixing with the ordinary neutrinos, ``sitting above the Z resonance'' would help overcome this suppression~\cite{Dittmar:1989yg}. \\[-.4cm]

+Subsequent studies at LEP~\cite{L3:2001zfe} and at the LHC~\cite{CMS:2018iaf} have excluded this possibility within current experimental setups.
+High-Luminosity LHC~\cite{ATLAS:2019mfr,CidVidal:2018eel}, may be able to provide improved search capabilities.
+In particular the use of flavor-tagging of rare LHC events of the type of $\ell_k^{\pm}\ell_m^{\mp}jj$, with $k\neq m$ may provide a powerful tool in the search for heavy neutrino mediating ``active'' neutrino mass generation~\cite{Aguilar-Saavedra:2012dga}.
+This possibility has been considered within low-scale seesaw models containing new gauge boson portals that could enhance the Drell-Yan production cross-section~\cite{Das:2012ii}.
+In fact, it was found that the LHC could reveal large rates for cLFV processes at high energies, even if the ``classic'' low-energy probes give negative results~\cite{Deppisch:2013cya}.